 Meet Justin from The Art of Scuba Diving!

 In 2011, Justin went on a university trip to South Africa.
 By the end of that trip he knew that he couldn't return home.
 He watched my classmate fly away and leave him in Africa alone.
 Justin found work in Mozambique at a dive shop, and soon realized that he could sustain his travels this way forever.
 That was 3 years, 59 countries and 6 continents ago, and he hasn't slowed down yet!
-He started his own travel blog called True Nomads, hoping to inspire others to see the world and live the life of freedom!
+He started his own travel blog called The Art of Scuba Diving, hoping to inspire others to see the world and live the life of freedom!

 I haven't really STOPPED traveling for the last three years, so I guess the question should be how do I make money to continue.
 First of all I have to say, that it's almost always cheaper to travel than to stay at home in The States.
 I have NO bills (house payment, cell phone, car-insurance etc etc etc) , and I live frugally.
 When I do run out of money, I find work wherever I am.
 I have worked in hostels on 6 continents, as well as bars, dive shops etc. It's much cheaper and more fun than flying home every time I'm broke.

 2.)
 Everyone needs to splurge now and then – describe a time when you blew your budget and it was worth every penny.

 There are sooo many times.
 One that comes to mind was when I was in Argentina.
 I got a wild hair and decided all of the sudden that I should go to Australia.
 After buying a one way flight and the visa, I was broke.
 I was a little worried..
 I had no work lined up, no plan and only accommodation for 3 nights.
 I landed in Perth with $200 to my name.
 I was there six months, and it was great. worth the risk